clirdlf/ndsa.org/meetings.md

 ## Digital Preservation 2017: "Preservation is Political"

-### Call for Proposals, _extended deadline May 22_

-The National Digital Stewardship Alliance (NDSA) invites proposals for _**Digital Preservation 2017: “Preservation is Political,”**_ to be held in Pittsburgh, Pennsylvania, **October 25-26, 2017**.
+The National Digital Stewardship Alliance (NDSA) will hold its annual conference, _**Digital Preservation 2017: “Preservation is Political,”**_ in Pittsburgh, Pennsylvania, **October 25-26, 2017**.

 Digital Preservation is the major meeting and conference of the NDSA—open to members and non-members alike—focusing on tools, techniques, theories and methodologies for digital stewardship and preservation, data curation, the content lifecycle, and related issues.
-Our 2017 meeting is held in partnership with our host organization, the Digital Library Federation (DLF).
-Separate calls are being issued for the [DLF Liberal Arts Colleges Pre-Conference](https://www.diglib.org/forums/2017forum/dlflac/) (22 October) and [2017 DLF Forum](https://www.diglib.org/forums/2017forum/call-for-proposals/) (23-24 October)—all happening in the same location.
+Our 2017 meeting is once again held in partnership with our host organization, the Digital Library Federation (DLF).
+DLF's October 22nd [pre-conference](https://www.diglib.org/forums/2017forum/dlflac/) event (bringing together HBCUs and liberal arts colleges) and the [2017 DLF Forum](https://www.diglib.org/forums/2017forum/) (23-24 October) are all happening in the same location.

-Proposals are [**due by May 9th**](https://conftool.pro/dlf2017/) at 11:59pm Pacific Time.

-#### About the NDSA and Digital Preservation 2017
+### About the NDSA and Digital Preservation 2017

 The National Digital Stewardship Alliance is a consortium of [more than 160 organizations](http://ndsa.org/members-list/) committed to the long-term preservation and stewardship of digital information and cultural heritage, for the benefit of present and future generations. _Digital Preservation 2017_ ([#digipres17](https://twitter.com/search?q=%23digipres17&src=typd)) will help to chart future directions for both the NDSA and digital stewardship, and is expected to be a crucial venue for intellectual exchange, community-building, development of best practices, and national-level agenda-setting in the field.

 The conference will be held at the  [Westin Convention Center](http://www.westinpittsburgh.com/) “where downtown buzz meets restorative sleep”, just blocks from historic [Market Square](http://marketsquarepgh.com/), [The Andy Warhol Museum](http://www.warhol.org/), boutiques, restaurants, and nightlife.
 The NDSA strives to create a safe, accessible, welcoming, and inclusive event, and will operate under the DLF Forum’s [Code of Conduct](https://www.diglib.org/about/code-of-conduct/).

-#### Submissions

-250-word proposals describing the presentation/demo/poster are invited (500 words for full panel sessions).
-Please also include a 50-word short abstract for the program if your submission is selected.
-Submit proposals online: [https://conftool.pro/dlf2017/](https://conftool.pro/dlf2017/).

-**Deadline: May 22nd, 2017 at 11:59pm PT.**

-We especially encourage proposals that speak to our conference theme, “**Preservation is Political**.”
-This core theme emerged from a discussion of strategic topics, our practice, our mission and the challenges.

-Submissions are invited in the following lengths and formats:
-- **Talks/Demos**: Presentations and demonstrations are allocated 30 minutes each.
-Speakers should reserve time for interactive exchanges on next steps, possible NDSA community action, and discussion or debate.
-- **Panels**: Panel discussions with 4 or more speakers will be given a dedicated session.
-Organizers are especially encouraged to include as diverse an array of perspectives and voices as possible, and to reserve time for audience Q&A.
-- **Minute Madness**: Share your ideas in 60 seconds or less as part of the opening plenary of the conference.
-Presenters will have the option to display posters during the reception that follows.
-(Guidelines for poster sizes will be provided on acceptance.)
-- **Lunchtime Working Group Meetings**: NDSA working and interest group chairs are invited to propose group meetings or targeted collaboration sessions.
-(Lunch provided.)
+### Registration

-All submissions will be peer-reviewed by NDSA’s volunteer Program Committee.
+The 2017 CFP is now closed.
+All conference submissions will be peer-reviewed by NDSA’s volunteer Program Committee.
 Presenters will be notified in July and guaranteed a registration slot at the conference.

+[REGISTRATION](https://www.conftool.pro/dlf2017/) opens June 2nd. $200 registration fees include continental breakfast, hot lunch, coffee breaks, and a reception).
+A limited number of student-rate tickets will also be available, at $150 each.

 ### Planning Committee Members